federicomartini/federicomartini.github.io/_posts/2025-08-17-summer-rest.md

 ## Closing Thought
 This week reminded me: progress doesn’t always mean chasing big changes.
 Sometimes it’s about **staying consistent**, making **small improvements**, and remembering that not everything needs to be “original” to be valuable.

+Take care, and have a great week.

+Federico